ATOI-Ming/FreeCAD-MCP/README.md

 # FreeCAD MCP Plugin

 The **FreeCAD MCP** plugin integrates the **Model Control Protocol (MCP)** into FreeCAD, enabling automation of model creation, macro execution, and view management through a server-client architecture.
-It provides an MCP server with a GUI control panel and a client interface to streamline FreeCAD workflows, supporting tasks like running macros, adjusting views, and integrating with external tools (e.g., Claude, Cursor, Trace, CodeBuddy).
+It provides an MCP server with a GUI control panel and a client interface to streamline FreeCAD workflows, supporting tasks like creating/running macros, adjusting views, and integrating with external tools (e.g., Claude, Cursor, Trace, CodeBuddy).

 ![FreeCAD MCP Icon](assets/icon.svg)